 Incorporate Student Voice

 The last activity I have in this first week of school activities bundle is an important one as it gives the opportunity for student voice in the classroom.
-Towards the end of the first week, I hand out the Student Seating Plan Choice Cards.
+Toward the end of the first week, I hand out the Student Seating Plan Choice Cards.
 These cards ask students to really reflect on themselves as a learner and take the autonomy to select their best learning environment.
-I like to hand these out on the Friday of the first week of school, and collect them back at the end of the day.
+I like to hand these out on the Friday of the first week of school and collect them back at the end of the day.

 Back to school time has tons of things to think about and coordinate for first week of school activities.
 Be sure to grab my Back to School Activity Bundle to take some of the pressure of planning away.
-With these fun and interesting activities, you and your new class are sure to learn a lot about each other as you set up and build the classroom community together.
+With these fun and interesting first week of school activities, you and your new class are sure to learn a lot about each other as you set up and build the classroom community together.
 Find this resource on Shopify CAD and Teachers Pay Teachers USD.